The Pacific Dust Express

-The dust cloud originated between April 6th and 9th when strong winds from Siberia kicked up millions of tons of dust from the Gobi and Takla Makan deserts in Mongolia and China, respectively.
+The dust cloud originated between April 6th and 9th when strong winds from Siberia kicked up millions of tons of dust from thein Mongolia and China, respectively.
 Air currents then carried the dust east.
-The leading edge of the cloud reached the U.S. West Coast on April 12th, and 2 days later it had crossed the East Coast shoreline and began heading out into the Atlantic.
+The leading edge of the cloud reached the U.S. West Coast on April 12th, and 2 days later it had and began heading out into the Atlantic.

 By the time the dust cloud finally disappeared from satellite images on April 24, it had traversed two-thirds of the Atlantic toward England.

 To onlookers in North America, the vast dust cloud appeared as a hazy white tint to the sky (due to the scattering of all wavelengths of sunlight by the dust particles), and in some places the dust fell to ground level and blanketed cities in a thin haze.